KA Hanna holds a degree in Fine Art/Digital Art. She enjoys creating works from small to very large.

 How to Sculpt a Pig

-A pig has a stout round body, tiny legs, large head and no neck.
+A pig has a stout round body, tiny legs, a large head, and no neck.
 It has pointed ears that flop forward.
-Its snout is flat with a slightly upward tilt.
+Its snout is flat with a slight upward tilt.
 With that in mind, here are the steps to make a miniature pig out of clay:

-2. Working with the body piece of clay, Roll it into an egg shape, then lightly pinch and manipulate the smaller end so that it is slightly pointy and triangularly shaped.
+- Working with the body piece of clay, roll it into an egg shape, then lightly pinch and manipulate the smaller end so that it is slightly pointy and triangularly shaped.
 This will be the snout end.

 How to Sculpt a Miniature Cat

-A cat has a long sturdy body, a defined neck and triangular head.
-It's ears are pointed and upright.
+A cat has a long sturdy body, a defined neck, and a triangular head.
+Its ears are pointed and upright.
 It has a long tail, held high, and four sturdy legs with defined paws.

-7. Using the miniature spoon or a dowel, smooth the leg joints so that they look well integrated to the body.
+- Using the miniature spoon or a dowel, smooth the leg joints so that they look well integrated into the body.
 Turn the cat over to smooth the underside of the body.

 - Making miniature animals out of clay is largely about proportion.
 For most animals, the body uses about 2x the amount of clay that the head uses.
 Legs use about 1/4 the amount of clay as the head.
 Add more or take some away as desired to achieve different looks.